Phrasal verb get on

 • The child was afraid to get on the train (Past Simple)

-Along with get on, words are popular chide and distinguish.
+Along with get on, words are popular select and plow.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.